 Notice that there are three other tabs on the filter menu.
 The Wildcard tab is typically used to search for text strings to filter.
 If you want to filter using another field that isn’t in your view you can use the Condition tab to select any field in your data source and filter using that field.
 The Top tab facilitates building the top and bottom filtering or filtering requiring other formula conditions.

-If you use more than one of the filtering option tabs to define your filter, Tableau applies the conditions defined in each tab in the order tabs appearing from left to right.
+If you use more than one of the filtering option tabs to define your filter, Tableau applies the conditions defined in each tab in the order tabs appear from left to right.
 General conditions will be applied first, then wildcard, then condition, and the top tab conditions last.

 Below the general field list to the right of the None button, there is a checkbox for the Exclude option.
 If Exclude is checked, the items that include checkmarks are filtered out of view.
 Exclude filters can take a little longer to execute than Include filters, especially if your data set is very large.

-[Related Article - Tableau Competitors]
+|Related Article - Tableau Competitors|

 If you want to make the filter available for people that are viewing the report via Tableau Reader or Server you need to expose the filter control on the desktop.
 To create a Quick Filter, point and right-click on any pill used on any shelf in your worksheet, then select the Show Quick Filter option.
-Below diagram includes Quick Filters using the category and sales fields.
+The below diagram includes Quick Filters using the category and sales fields.

 Diagram of Adding quick filters to the desktop :

 The default quick filter styles are dependent on the type of field you apply within the quick filter control.
-In below diagram, the discrete category field results in discrete filter options (furniture office supplies, technology).
+In the below diagram, the discrete category field results in discrete filter options (furniture office supplies, technology).
 Discrete filters are expressed using radio buttons or multi-select boxes.
 The second quick filter for sales (a continuous range of values) is expressed using slider-type filters.

 Editing quick filter types Diagram :